Pulse (2006 film): Development

 Following the premiere of Pulse at the Un Certain Regard, Dimension Films acquired the rights to the Japanese film, as well as the rights to a remake.
 Wes Craven was attached to Pulse shortly thereafter.
 Kiyoshi Kurosawa, director of the original film, was initially expected to helm the remake before Craven became officially involved.
-By June 2002, Craven had written the script with Vince Gilligan while Kirsten Dunst was eyed for the lead role.
-Craven worked on the film up until 2003 when Harvey Weinstein and Bob Weinstein asked Craven to direct Cursed instead; Craven declined due to lack of interest.
-With ten days out from filming, the studio pulled the plug on the film as means to draw Craven onto Cursed.
+By June 2002, Craven had written the script with Vince Gilligan, with Kirsten Dunst was eyed for the lead role.
+Craven worked on the film up until 2003, when Harvey Weinstein and Bob Weinstein asked Craven to direct Cursed instead; Craven declined due to lack of interest.
+With ten days out from filming, the studio pulled the plug on the film as a means to draw Craven onto Cursed.
 In April 2004, the project was revived.
 Jim Sonzero took over as director and worked with Hellraiser: Deader scribe Tim Day for rewrites.
 Day would later be replaced by Ray Wright.

 Pre-production

 In March 2005, reports indicated that Craven was still involved with the project.
 However, when talking to Fangoria at the time of the film's release, Craven said he was not involved in the making of the film.
 At the end of the month, Kristen Bell and Steve Talley joined the cast.
 Ian Somerhalder and Christina Milan rounded out the cast in April and June.
-Final additions to the cast included Jonathan Tucker, Corryn Cummins, Rick Gonzalez, Riki Lindhome, Samm Levine, Amanda Tepe, and Joseph Gatt.
+Final additions to the cast included Jonathan Tucker, Corryn Cummins, Rick Gonzalez, Riki Lindhome, Samm Levine, Amanda Tepe and Joseph Gatt.

 Filming

-Principal production for Pulse began in June 2005 in Romania.
+Principal production for Pulse lasted between June and September 2005 in Bucharest, Romania.

 Release

-Pulse was released on August 11, 2006 by Dimension Films.
+Pulse was released on August 11, 2006, by Dimension Films.
 The film was initially set for release on March 3, 2006.

 Reception

 Box office

 The film grossed over $8 million in its opening weekend in the United States.
-By its close on October 12, 2006, the film had grossed just over $20 million in the U.S., along with the foreign-box-office total, just over $7.5 million, for a worldwide take of almost $28 million, compared with a production budget of approximately $20.5 million.
+By its close on October 12, 2006, the film had grossed just over $20 million in the U.S., along with a foreign-box-office total, of just over $7.5 million, for a worldwide take of almost $28 million, compared with a production budget of approximately $20.5 million.
 As a DVD rental, the film has grossed a further $25 million.